-Appellant is a MassHealth member who appeared at hearing with his mother in Quincy.
+Appellant is a 14-year-old MassHealth member who appeared at hearing with her mother and father in Quincy.
 MassHealth was represented by Dr. Harold Kaplan, a board-certified orthodontist and consultant from BeneCare, the entity that has contracted with MassHealth agency to administer and run the agency's dental program for MassHealth members.